helder-jaspion/go-springfield-bank/README.md

 - `GET /metrics` - Prometheus metrics
 - `GET /ready` - Readiness endpoint
 - `GET /live` - Liveness endpoint

-## Running
-You can quickly build and run the application with its dependencies with this command (requires [docker-compose](https://docs.docker.com/compose/install/)):
-> make start

-You can stop it with:
-> make stop

 ## Development
 ### Architecture and data flow